 Note: if you are currently enrolled in a Medicare Supplement plan, you can make changes to Medigap anytime throughout the year, and you are not restricted to the Annual Enrollment period.
 However, underwriting may apply.

-Medicare Advantage Disenrollment Period (January 1 – February 14)
+Medicare Open Enrollment Period (January 1 – March 31)

-If you’re interested in dropping your current Medicare Advantage plan to return to Original Medicare, a specific disenrollment period has been created for you to do so.
-Medicare Advantage Disenrollment period extends from January 1 through February 14.
-This is the time for you to drop Medicare Advantage and return to Original Medicare.
+If you’re interested in dropping your current Medicare Advantage Plan to return to Original Medicare, a specific period has been created for you to do so.
+The Open EnrollmentPeriod extends from January 1 through March 31.

-All changes made during the Medicare Advantage Disenrollment period will be effective the first day of the following month.
+All changes made during this period will be effective on the first day of the following month.
 For example, if you drop your Part C plan on January 22, your new coverage will begin on February 1.
-Note: Coverage for a new prescription drug plan will begin the first day of the month after the plan gets your enrollment form.

 Other Reasons to Change a Medicare Advantage Plan

-What happens if you need to make changes to your Medicare Advantage plan outside of Annual Enrollment or the Medicare Advantage Disenrollment period?
-Special Enrollment periods were created for people who need to make changes to Part C at other times throughout the year.
+What happens if you need to make changes to your Medicare Advantage plan outside of Annual Enrollment or the Medicare Open Enrollment Period?
+Special Enrollment Periods were created for people who need to make changes to Part C at other times throughout the year.
 For example, if you move out of your current plan’s service area or your plan leaves your area, you can switch to another Part C plan or return to Original Medicare at any time during the year.
 New coverage typically begins the first day of the month after you disenroll from a previous Medicare Advantage plan.

 Another qualifying reason to use the Special Enrollment period is if you want to join a 5-star Medicare Advantage plan.
 You may switch from your current Part C plan and join a new plan at any time during the year if the new plan has an overall performance rating of 5 stars.
 Note: you may only use this Special Enrollment option once during the year.